vivaria/edisonrul.ing/docs/source/cards/j/judgment-of-the-desert.md

 ### Card Rulings

-●You can still change the Battle Positions of monsters with card effects; Judgment of the Desert only prevents manual changes.
+*   You can still change the Battle Positions of monsters with card effects; Judgment of the Desert only prevents manual changes.